Maui Car Rental Road Restrictions And Closures

 Portions of Maui are at unpredictable risk from landslides, mudslides, rockfall, wildfires, coastal flooding, flash floods from heavy rains, and other hazards.
 Unforeseen road closures seem like an almost daily occurrence.
 When planning an excursion, check the Maui Emergency Management Agency (MEMA) for current MEMA alerts and closures.

-Anything can happen, but you can sure that you will be having a very memorable, not necessarily memorable, adventure.
+Anything can happen, but you can sure that you will be having a very memorable, not necessarily enjoyable, adventure.
 We do have reports of people being forced to sleep overnight in their car because help could not reach them the same day and they were not near any place to stay for the night.
 This pales in comparison to the possibility of a vehicle falling off a cliff or getting washed off a bridge - yes, both of these kinds of incidents do happen.

 As with any risky activity (think unprotected sex), everything is perfectly fine and you can completely get away with it, until you don't.

-Related post: Maui's Back Road to Hana.
+Related post: Maui's Back Road to Hana

 Frank's Friendly Cars Maui Car Rental LLC